Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Mount Goryū?

-The most recent bear sighting in Mount Goryū was on April 24, 2026 in Hakuba, Nagano, where 1 Black Bear was reported.
+The most recent bear sighting in Mount Goryū was on June 12, 2026 in Ōmachi, Nagano, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Mount Goryū?